-1. Agricultural Employee Verification.
+- 1. Agricultural Employee Verification.
 As part of the building permit application, an agricultural employee verification form shall be submitted to the Planning Department.
-The verification form shall include information regarding the housing type, number of dwelling units or beds, type of residency (permanent, temporary, or seasonal), entity responsible for housing maintenance and upkeep, copy of permit to operate from the California Department of Housing and Community Development if applicable, and notarized statement that the housing is for agricultural employees and their families as defined in the County Code.
+The verification form shall include information regarding the housing type, number of dwelling units or beds, type of residency (permanent, temporary, or seasonal), entity responsible for housing maintenance and upkeep, copy of permit to operate from the California Department of Housing and Community Development if applicable, and notarized statement that the housing is for agricultural employees and their families as defined in the County Code. - 2.
+All housing, whether permanent or temporary, shall meet the development standards of the district and be subject to all applicable building, fire, and health codes.

-- 2. All housing, whether permanent or temporary, shall meet the development standards of the district and be subject to all applicable building, fire, and health codes. - a.
+- a.
 Location.
 Agricultural employee housing shall be located at least 50 feet from barns, pens or other structures that house livestock.
 The housing shall be located off of prime and productive agricultural land, unless no other alternative locations exist on the site. - 3.
 Housing shall be constructed and maintained to conform to the State Department of Housing and Community Development regulations for employee housing.
 Housing for five or more agricultural employees is subject to the permitting requirements of the California Housing Employee Act.
 The property owner shall obtain and maintain all required permits from the California Housing and Community Development (HCD) Department. - 4.
 Mobile homes used specifically for such housing shall be maintained in compliance with the applicable requirements of the Manufactured Housing Act (Health and Safety Code Section 18000, et seq.).
 For purposes of zoning, manufactured homes utilized for agricultural labor housing shall not be considered a mobile home park. - 5.
 Temporary housing facilities.
 The use of tents, recreational vehicles, mobile camping equipment or other temporary facilities approved for human habitation for agricultural employees may be allowed upon approval of an Administrative Use Permit.
 In addition to the criteria stated above, temporary housing facilities for agricultural employees shall meet the following requirements: - a.
 Use of temporary housing facilities is limited to a maximum duration of 90 days per calendar year in one location (cumulative) unless a longer time period is approved through approval of an Administrative Use Permit; - b.
 Shall be located a minimum of 100 feet from public right of ways, property lines, and season or permanent water ways; - c.
-Shall obtain clearances from the Environmental Health Department for the provisions of water; waste water, solid waste; and any proposed food facilities. - D. Removal of Housing Units.
-Upon termination of the agricultural use or elimination of the agricultural employment upon which the need for the housing is based, the housing units shall be removed within 45 days or converted to another allowed use.
-This section shall not apply if a finding is made that elimination of the agricultural use for no more than 24 months is related to the long-term functioning of agriculture on the site(s) used to establish the housing need (e.g., crop rotation, replanting, disease, etc.).
+Shall obtain clearances from the Environmental Health Department for the provisions of water; waste water, solid waste; and any proposed food facilities.

-41.32.04011.32.050 Animal Raising and Keeping
+11.32.050 Animal Raising and Keeping

-It is the intent of the following regulations to allow persons to keep and maintain domestic, farm/livestock, and exotic animals on their private property in a manner that will protect the health, safety, and welfare of nearby residents, and to protect the health, safety, and welfare of animals.
+It is the intent of the following regulations to keep and maintain domestic, farm/livestock, and exotic animals on their private property in a manner that will protect the health, safety and welfare or nearby residents, and to protect the health, safety, and welfare of animals.

-A. Regulations Pertaining to Livestock.
+A. Regulations Pertaining to Livestock